Daniel Greeson

 Me in the trees. (📸: Félix Fonseca.)

-I love comparing data within and between languages & language families like Romance and Dravidian, but I also love to take a closer look at boring old English and convince people that it has fun things like nasal harmony and hyperraising.
+I love showing that deep down, all languages share many deep similarities with each other despite an incredible amount of variation in the surface.
+A lot of my work on variation comes from Romance languages, but I also think it can be fun to take a closer look at boring old English and convince people that it has fun things like nasal harmony and hyperraising.